AlibabaCloudDocs/nat/intl.en-US/FAQ/FAQ about NAT gateways.md

 If you created both SNAT and DNAT entries on the enhanced NAT gateway, the ECS instances cannot use SNAT to access services that use DNAT of the same enhanced NAT gateway to provide external access in the same VPC.

 If you want the ECS instances to access the services that use DNAT to provide external access in the same VPC, we recommend that you create another enhanced NAT gateway.
-Then, create DNAT entries and SNAT entries on the two NAT gateways separately.
+Then, create DNAT entries on one NAT gateway and create SNAT entries on the other NAT gateway.

-## Why is the outbound traffic unable to reach the maximum bandwidth of an EIP after I associate the EIP with a NAT gateway?
+## Why is the outbound traffic unable to reach the bandwidth limit of an EIP after I associate the EIP with a NAT gateway?

 The maximum number of concurrent connections that a NAT gateway supports is limited by the number of EIPs that are associated with the NAT gateway.
 If only one EIP is associated with the NAT gateway, the maximum number of concurrent connections that the NAT gateway supports is 55,000.